 Check out whether a CPU can cause a game to crash.
 Here you will see detailed feedback on what to do if you ever face it on your rig.

-To allow your CPU to perform at its full performance, first enable all its cores and set your computer to high performance.
+To optimize your CPU for gaming, first, enable all its cores and set your computer to high performance.
 Next, disable all unwanted apps during startup and kill any processes you do not use while gaming.
 Undervolting your processor will also improve performance while producing less heat.